At Grand Rapids Ophthalmology, our retinal specialists evaluate and treat patients with:

-Dr. Gindzin is a retinal specialist, treating retinal problems such as age-related macular degeneration, diabetes, retinal detachment, and macular pathologies – often using advanced laser techniques and drug therapy.
-He completed his retina and vitreous surgery fellowship at The Cleveland Clinic, received his medical degree from the University of Michigan and undergraduate degree from the University of California at Irvine.
+Dr. Gindzin is a fellowship-trained retinal specialist, treating retinal problems such as age-related macular degeneration, diabetes, retinal detachment, and macular pathologies – often using advanced laser techniques and drug therapy.
+He received his medical degree from University of Michigan, completed his retina and vitreous surgery fellowship at Cleveland Clinic, and is a graduate of University of California at Irvine.
 Dr. Gindzin is conversant in Spanish and joined Grand Rapids Ophthalmology in 2002.

 Parin Gohel, MD

-Dr. Gohel is a fellowship trained retinal specialist treating retinal problems such as age-related macular degeneration, diabetes, retinal detachment and macular pathologies, using advanced laser techniques and drug therapies.
-Dr. Gohel received his bachelor’s degree from Michigan State University and his medical degree from Wayne State University School of Medicine.
-He completed an Internal Medicine internship at The Lahey Clinic-Tufts University, his ophthalmology residency at The University of Colorado, Rocky Mountain Lions Eye Institute and completed fellowships in Vitreoretinal Surgery at Associated Retina Consultants in Phoenix, Arizona and Henry Ford Hospital in Detroit, MI.
-Dr. Gohel was a vitreoretinal surgeon at Gunderson Lutheran medical Center from 2010 until 2014 when he joined Grand Rapids Ophthalmology.
+Dr. Gohel is a fellowship-trained retinal specialist using advanced laser techniques and drug therapies to treat age-related macular degeneration, diabetes, retinal detachment, and macular pathologies.
+Dr. Gohel received his medical degree from Wayne State University School of Medicine; completed his internal medicine internship at Lahey Clinic-Tufts University and his ophthalmology residency at University of Colorado, Rocky Mountain Lions Eye Institute; he also completed fellowships in vitreoretinal surgery at Associated Retina Consultants and Henry Ford Hospital; and is a graduate of Michigan State University.
+Dr. Gohel joined Grand Rapids Ophthalmology in 2014.